skipperq93/cyberkit/Websites/perf.webkit.org/ReadMe.md

-# WebKit Performance Dashboard
+# CyberKit Performance Dashboard

-The WebKit performane dashboard is a website to track various performance metrics of WebKit: https://perf.webkit.org/
+The CyberKit performane dashboard is a website to track various performance metrics of CyberKit: https://perf.webkit.org/

 ## 1. Checking Out the Code and Installing Required Applications